 - Acquire a general awareness of French grammar and an understanding of how the language “works”, through activities of observation and classification

 - Approach French culture and traditional festivals, cooking recipes, songs and stories, family life, leisure activities

 Students learn the French language as a whole process, gradually refining the different skills that make up the language process.
 Those skills, speaking, listening, writing and reading, are viewed as interrelated processes.
 However, given the age of the students and their early stage of learning, the emphasis will be put on comprehension rather than production.
 Structure and vocabulary are presented in dialogues, songs, rhymes and poems, stories and exercises.
 As much as possible, classes are conducted in French.

 Japanese is the language of the host country of our school.
 Through the study of Japanese language, students not only develop the ability to use the language effectively for purposes of practical communication, but also provide insights and appreciation of the Japanese people and their culture.

-In this course students are introduced to the Japanese culture and language in young people’s everyday life through music, arts, language and performing arts.
-Through the study of the cultures, students will also discover and reflect on their own culture and language and compare those of other people in the world.
+In this course students are introduced to the Japanese culture and language used in young people’s everyday life.
+The objective of this course is to instill an awareness of other cultures and languages as a 21st Century skill.
+Through the study of the Japanese culture, students will also discover and reflect on their own culture and language and compare those of other people in the world.